Madeleine Swann

 Madeleine Swann is a character in the James Bond films Spectre (2015) and No Time to Die (2021), played by actress Léa Seydoux.
 She is one of only two Bond girls to appear in two films (Note: After Sylvia Trench, who appeared in Dr. No and From Russia with Love) and first in the film series to have a child with James Bond (Daniel Craig).
-(Note: Kissy Suzuki bore Bond's child in the book You Only Live Twice, but not in the film version.)
+(Note: Kissy Suzuki bore Bond's child in the novel You Only Live Twice, but not in the film version.)

 Character biography

-Madeleine Swann (Léa Seydoux) is a complex character introduced in the 2015 James Bond film Spectre.
+Madeleine Swann (Léa Seydoux) is introduced in the 2015 James Bond film Spectre.
 She is the daughter of Mr. White (Jesper Christensen), a member of the criminal organization SPECTRE.

 Swann studied at the University of Oxford and at Sorbonne University, and later worked with Doctors Without Borders.
 By the time of Spectre she is working as a psychiatrist at a private clinic in the Austrian Alps.

 Dying of thallium poisoning, White tells James Bond (Daniel Craig) to protect his daughter from SPECTRE, so Bond goes to see her at the clinic.
 Although Swann is initially hesitant to trust Bond, she agrees to share information about SPECTRE and help Bond take the organization down.
 The two gradually fall in love, and Bond ultimately leaves MI6 to be with her after arresting Ernst Stavro Blofeld (Christoph Waltz).

 In No Time to Die, Bond and Swann travel to Matera.
 Swann suggests Bond visit Vesper Lynd's (Eva Green) grave to get closure in his deceased lover's death.
 Bond does so, and while there notices a card placed by the side of the grave with the SPECTRE symbol.
 As he picks it up, a bomb detonates, and SPECTRE agents ambush him.
 Bond escapes, but hears a message from Blofeld on Swann's phone thanking her for her help setting Bond up.
 Believing she has betrayed him, Bond leaves her at a train station, declaring that they will never see each other again.